edinburgh-napier/set09121/lectures/lecture7.md

 # Contents - Technical Specification 2

 - Key area is a technical analysis of the game.
  - What are the technical challenges of the project?
+(Portal)
   - Important for costing the project.
  - Is any new technology required?
  - What are the major software development taks?